 Broadly speaking, there are three ways to approach tourism in a city with as many diverse attractions as Paris.
 On one hand you can choose the highly organized option – sweating out a list of places to visit and sights to see prepared in advance of your arrival.
 On the other hand, you can drop anchor with no plan whatsoever and make spontaneous choices based more on inspiration than perspiration.
 This freewheeling approach can be simultaneously challenging and facile.
-The third way is to try a blend of the first two.
+The third way is to try blending the two.

 Make random and spontaneous choices and you can feel satisfied by day’s end because you will have been someplace or seen something that interested you in the moment.
 The challenge is that there’s so much to see and do that you try to either cram too much into a day and see things only superficially or you’re so selective, so intent on seeing things thoroughly that you end your limited time there with some regret over the list of places you didn’t visit.
 After a busy Friday and Saturday Pat and I faced this very dilemma for Sunday and Monday.
 We’d seen a lot, missed a lot, had no plan in place for either day, and only two days left to see so much and miss so much more.